Skip to main content Scroll Top

 Image: Roadless areas of the Chattooga River watershed, highlighted in orange.

 According to a USDA press release, the agency has two motives for rescinding the Roadless Rule: economic development through timber harvesting and wildfire prevention.
-However, the agency’s 2023 estimates show that the agency-wide maintenance backlog, (or “deferred maintenance”) includes more than 386,000 miles of existing roads in the Forest Transportation System needing maintenance totaling over $8.6 billion dollars.
-This means that the USFS has already built more roads than they are financially able to care for.
+However, the agency’s 2023 estimates show that the agency-wide maintenance backlog (or “deferred maintenance”) on infrastructure totals over $8.6 billion dollars.
+This includes deferred maintenance on the more than 386,000 miles of existing roads in the Forest Transportation System, meaning USFS has already built more roads than they are financially able to care for.

-With rescission looming, Washington Senator Maria Cantwell has introduced the Roadless Area Conservation Act of 2025, or RACA, along with 24 cosponsors in an attempt to codify the Roadless Rule into law.
-This bill would not only prevent the rescission of the rule; it would solidify as law the current protections for all federal roadless areas—protections that have enjoyed consistent public support for more than 20 years.
+With rescission looming, Washington Senator Maria Cantwell has introduced the Roadless Area Conservation Act of 2025, or RACA, in an attempt to codify the Roadless Rule into law.
+As of December 2025, RACA now has 25 cosponsors in the Senate and 71 cosponsors in the House of Representatives.
+This bill would not only prevent the rescission of the Roadless Rule; it would solidify as law the current protections for all federal roadless areas—protections that have enjoyed consistent public support for more than 20 years.

 Status:

-RACA, which was introduced to the Senate on June 11th, 2025, was discussed briefly during the December 2nd meeting of the Senate Subcommittee on Public Lands, Forests, and Mining.
-There has as of yet been no other actions regarding RACA.
+The countermeasure, RACA, which was introduced to the Senate on June 11th, 2025, was discussed briefly during a December 2nd meeting of the Senate Subcommittee on Public Lands, Forests, and Mining.
+There have as of yet been no other actions regarding RACA.

 What you can do:

-The most crucial thing you can do is to call your representatives (GA senators Warnock and Ossoff, SC senators Graham and Scott, NC senators Tillis and Budd) and advocate for them to support the Roadless Area Conservation Act!
-You can also send them a note via American Whitewater.
-This legislation would permanently protect all federal roadless areas, including those in the Chattooga watershed.
+RACA: the most crucial thing you can do is to call your elected officials (GA Senators Warnock and Ossoff, SC Senators Graham and Scott, NC Senators Tillis and Budd; and representatives from your districts) and advocate for them to support the Roadless Area Conservation Act!
+You can also send them a comment via American Whitewater.
+RACA would permanently protect all federal roadless areas, including those in the Chattooga watershed.

-While the comment period for the Notice of Intent is over, a second comment period is possible if the USFS files an Environmental Impact Statement (EIS).
-Check here or on our social media for updates on when and how you can make your voice heard!
+Rescission: while the comment period for the Roadless Rule rescission’s Notice of Intent is over, a second comment period is possible if the USFS files an Environmental Impact Statement (EIS).
+Check here or on our social media for updates on when and how you can make your voice heard.

 Date of release: